A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 Along with representing you in an action against the negligent party in the fatal car accident, we can also help your family settle the estate of your loved one and guide you through the probate process, and locate counseling resources.
 We can also refer you and your family to experienced grief counselors to help you on the path to healing.

 Even though the automotive industry has worked over the last several decades to improve the crashworthiness of SUVs in the past decade, these vehicles still pose a danger to their drivers and passengers.
-According to tests performed by the National Highway Traffic Safety Administration, SUVs are more likely to be involved in a rollover accident than passenger cars.
+According to tests performed by the National Highway Traffic Safety Administration, SUVs are more likely to be involved in a rollover accident than cars.

 Taller vehicles like SUVs and trucks are at greater risk for rolling because of their higher center of gravity. which makes them naturally more unbalanced.
 Vehicle manufacturers now equip many vehicles with electronic stability to help drivers maintain control of their vehicles, but fatalities and serious injuries are still all too common.